nateraluis/luisnatera.com/_posts/2017-12-19-Budapest-Street-Network.md

 date: 2017-12-19
 permalink: /posts/2017/12/Budapest-Street-Network/
 tags:
-  - Network Science
+  - network science
-  - Data Visualization
+  - data visualization
-  - Cities
+  - cities
 ---

 How can we understand a city through its infrastructure networks?
 This question was the starting point for my final project in the [Data Visualization class](https://courses.ceu.edu/courses/data-and-network-visualization-0) taught by Roberta Sinatra.
 The goal of the class was to gain insight into a data set through visualization.